AI Use Cases/Construction

 Is our Marketing data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and operates a zero-retention LLM architecture - your project data is processed for insights but never stored in third-party language models or used to train public AI systems.
+The system we deploy runs inside your own environment under your existing permissions, and your project data is processed for insights only - it is not used to train public AI models.
 All data connections run through encrypted API channels with role-based access controls, and we maintain separate data environments for each client.
-Construction-specific compliance requirements (AIA billing format confidentiality, prevailing wage data protection, OSHA incident privacy) are architected into every integration point, and your data remains in your own cloud environment unless you explicitly authorize external processing.
+Construction-specific requirements (AIA billing format confidentiality, prevailing wage data protection, OSHA incident privacy) are addressed the same way every data term is: if a handling requirement matters to your bonding company, your insurer, or a specific client contract, it goes in the engagement contract, not just an architecture diagram.

 What is the timeframe to deploy AI account-based marketing?

-Typical deployment runs 10-14 weeks from contract to full production.
-Weeks 1-3 cover API integration and data validation across your Procore, accounting, and scheduling systems.
-Weeks 4-7 involve model training on your historical project and customer data to establish baseline accuracy.
-Weeks 8-10 include pilot testing with your sales team on a subset of accounts, and weeks 11-14 cover full rollout and team training.
-Most construction clients see measurable results within 60 days of go-live - improved account prioritization, faster RFI identification, and measurable pipeline velocity gains - with full ROI realization by month six as the AI model strengthens.
+Plan for a working system inside the first 100 days, run on the C.O.R.E.
+Method.
+Weeks 1-3 (Capture) audit and integrate your Procore, accounting, and scheduling systems and validate the data feeds.
+Weeks 4-10 (Orchestrate, Run) cover model training on your historical project and customer data, then pilot testing with your sales team on a subset of accounts.
+Weeks 11-14 (Expand) cover full rollout and team training.
+A rollout like this is scoped to show measurable results within 60 days of go-live - improved account prioritization, faster signal identification, and pipeline velocity gains - with the full return targeted for month six as the AI model strengthens.

-How does the AI-powered account-based marketing system transform the marketing approach for construction firms?
+How does the account-based marketing system change the marketing approach for construction firms?

 Related Frameworks & Solutions